tsubik/tsubik.github.io/_posts/2016-01-04-emacs-for-a-sublime-text-user.md

 permalink: /blog/emacs-for-a-sublime-text-user/
 ---

 A few weeks ago I decided to switch most of my development work to Emacs.
 Let me say it upfront, I don’t want to take a part in any "holy war" around which text editor is best or whatever.
-I just want to share my experience here, how did that switch look like from the standpoint of 'typical’ Sublime Text user.
+I just want to share my experience here, how did that switch look like from the standpoint of a 'typical’ Sublime Text user.

 <!--more-->

 I still think that Sublime Text is a magnificent piece of software, it’s beautiful, it’s pretty damn fast, well-configured out of the box, and so on.
 So you may ask me: Why did you decide to make a switch?
-To cut a long story short, I just wanted to try something else, something a way different that will broaden my perspective.
-Maybe I will return to Sublime in about month or two, who knows.
+To cut a long story short, I just wanted to try something else, something way different that will broaden my perspective.
+Maybe I will return to Sublime in about a month or two, who knows.
 I have no intentions to make "why to switch" and "why Emacs" the main topic of this entry and my only goal is to pinpoint what I have missed from Sublime after few weeks of using Emacs and what can I do about it.

 > Update [24.05.2016]: I've finally set up with [Emacs prelude][emacs-prelude].
 After few months of using it, I could highly recommend it for anyone whether you are a newbie or more experienced Emacs user.
 Emacs prelude comes with many great packages and features configured out of the box.
 What's more, it is easy to customize.
 Here is the [repo][emacs-prelude-config]